White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 • Reseller sub-network: Build a sub-partner layer where other resellers sell under your agency’s brand.

-Plans start from $1,500/year.
+BotPenguin’s Baby plan starts from $1,500/year.
 Platform setup and the branded dashboard can go live within 12 hours.
+However, agencies that need AI agents, advanced white-label capabilities, and voice coverage should review the advanced King plan.

 If the agency is still comparing options, this is where a best white-label AI agent platforms compared guide helps evaluate platform fit before committing.